nick-otter/nick-otter.github.io/about.md

 **Why Anni Albers?**

 Anni Albers was a German-Jewish visual artist and printmaker.
-A leading textile artist of the 20th century, she is credited with blurring the lines between traditional craft and art - which is also a communal aim for many pretentious engineers.
+A leading textile artist of the 20th century, she is credited with blurring the lines between traditional craft and art - a communal aim for many engineers.